SkygearIO/skygear-doc/content/js/users.md

 ## Hook currentUser change

-When access token is expired, Skygear server will return `401 Unauthorized`.
-SDK will clear the persisted access token and current user info.
-To handle the forced logout gracefully at your application, you should register a call back by `onUserChanged` and do appropriate application logic to alert the user.
-The handler is also invoked every time login or logout functions are called.
+When a user's access token is expired, the SDK will return `401 Unauthorized`, and clear the persisted access token and current user info.
+To handle the forced logout gracefully at your application, you should register a callback by `onUserChanged` and do appropriate application logic to alert the user.
+The handler is also invoked every time a user logs in or logs out.

 ``` javascript
 let handler = skygear.onUserChanged(function (user) {